Gnwin/CSS-Linters-with-ruby/README.md

 ## Getting Started

-**The project was designed to test capalities of using Object Oriented Programming in Ruby**
+**The project was designed to test capabilities of using Object Oriented Programming in Ruby**
-- **Ruby Enviroment**: if you do not have ruby installed,please visit this [link](https://www.ruby-lang.org/en/documentation/installation/) to install.
+- **Ruby Enviroment**: if you do not have ruby installed, please visit this [link](https://www.ruby-lang.org/en/documentation/installation/) to install.

 - **Terminal(Mac & Linux) or Command Prompt(Windows)**:
- - Clone the repository to your local machine.
+ - Clone the repository to your local machine with this command`$ https://github.com/Gnwin/Ruby-Linters.git`
  - Go to the bin file directory and locate the linter(lint) file.
  - In the Shell run ln -s $PWD/checker /usr/local/bin/ or sudo ln -s $PWD/checker /usr/local/bin/.
  - **NOTE**: If you have issues installing click [here](https://commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/) for guidelines.

 - **Understanding the files and Content**
  - lint.rb : Main file which is responsible for running the application.
- - user_file.rb : Contains a UserFile class that is responsible for reading the contents of CSS file provided by user.
+ - user_file.rb : Contains a User class that is responsible for reading the contents of CSS file provided by user.
  - css_checker.rb : Contains the CssChecker class that is responsible for checking the content of the CSS file provided by the user.
  - errors.rb : Contains the Errors module, It consists of several methods responsible for manipulating the CSS file provided by the user.